uvdsl/solid-authorization-app/README.md

 Therefore, any data is good to be handled using the Solid Protocol!

-If you want to read up on how this works in B2B environments, check out our [presentation video](https://vimeo.com/1061996736?share=copy#t=2777.533) of the [MANDAT project](https://www.ti.rw.fau.de/projects/mandat/).
+If you want to read up on how this works in B2B environments, check out our [presentation video](https://vimeo.com/1062571527?share=copy#t=2921.799) of the [MANDAT project](https://www.ti.rw.fau.de/projects/mandat/) at Solid World.
 There is code, too; see our open source [demo repository](https://github.com/mandat-project/hackathon-demo).
+And our demo video is available [here](https://purl.archive.org/mandatb2b/JWE2024).

 And, have a look at our other publications from that project:

+- Andreas Both, Thorsten Kastner, Dustin Yeboah, Christoph Braun, Daniel Schraudner, Sebastian Schmid, Tobias Käfer, Andreas Harth: _Foundational Components for B2B Data Sharing Using the Solid Protocol._ Journal of Web Engineering, 24(04), 593–634. [[Open Access](https://doi.org/10.13052/jwe1540-9589.2445)]

 - Andreas Both, Thorsten Kastner, Dustin Yeboah, Christoph Braun, Daniel Schraudner, Sebastian Schmid, Tobias Käfer, Andreas Harth: _AuthApp - Portable, Reusable Solid App for GDPR-Compliant Access Granting._ ICWE 2024: 199-214 [[Postprint](https://publikationen.bibliothek.kit.edu/1000172187)]